The MHS pressing above can have superb sound.

 Once Masterdisk had done their job, MHS proceeded with theirs, pressing it on quiet vinyl and mailing it out to all their subscribers.
 Can you imagine getting a record this good in the mail?
 It boggles the mind.

-Of course Reader’s Digest did something very similar in prior decades, and some of their pressings are superb, but I can’t think of a single one that sounds this good or plays this quietly.
 For a subscription service record label release, this one raises the bar substantially.
 Hell, for a recording of the work itself this copy raises the bar.
 It’s without a doubt the best recording of the Tchaikovsky Violin Concerto I’ve ever heard, and I’ve heard a score of them if not more.
+[We now prefer the Heifetz on RCA, live and learn.]

 As good as any on record.
 Igor Oistrakh, the son of the legendary David Oistrakh (here conducting), turns this one into a real barn burner.
 Play it against the recordings of Heifetz, Milstein, Campoli, Grumiaux, Szeryng — all our favorites — and any others you may know and we guarantee this one will best them all.